-Even though this three-day tour is your best option to visit Vicos, we also have a cheaper three-day Vicos experience which excludes the Pachamanca on the third day.
+Even though we think that this three-day tour is your best option to visit Vicos, we also offer a cheaper three-day Vicos experience which excludes the Pachamanca on the third day.
 Or, if you’re short on time, you can also find a two-day excursion to Vicos here.
-And if that isn’t enough; contact us for a tailored experience in the Huaraz area!

-After breakfast, you will be picked up from you hotel in Huaraz for the trip to Vicos in public transportation.
+After breakfast (at 08:00 am), you will be picked up from your hotel in Huaraz to go to Vicos on public transportation.
 Please note that the cost of the transportation is not included: make sure you have some small cash on you.

 Upon arrival in Vicos, you will walk between 30 and 90 minutes (depending on the lodge and everyone’s pace) to the lodge where you will stay for the next three days.
 During the hike, your local guide (Spanish speaking only) will explain everything you see and will answer all of your questions (a translator is optional).